 Anyway, we’re confident that 2-amino-6-methylheptane can be found in nature.
 The question is, has it been in the food supply, and is that enough for it to be synthetically created and labeled as a dietary supplement without requiring new dietary ingredient approval from the FDA?

 On the note of compliance, we have to talk about banned substances and drug-tested athletes.
 As of right now, this is not on the 2016 WADA banned substances list, and we checked for every name of the ingredient.

 But if you’ve been around this kind of thing long enough, you’ve got to know from commons sense: drug tested athletes should not be taking this.
 We have no clue what kind of false positives might appear, especially due to its similarities to other banned substances… and plus, it’s nearly guaranteed that it’s going to get banned at some point in 2016 anyway!

-In addition, WADA has a clause for “similar substances”, so technically, DMHA is automatically banned for sport since it is similar to DMAA.
+In addition, WADA has a clause for “similar substances”, so technically, DMHA is automatically banned for sport since it is so similar to other banned stimulants.